-In my continuing endeavours to turn the mundane blob of endless 24-hour cycles that is my life into an entertaining feast of literary prose for enquiring minds that accidentally found their way here, I have decided to relay a personal experience and use said experience to explain a thing.
+In my continuing endeavour to turn the mundane blob of 24-hour cycles that is my life into an entertaining feast of literary prose for the enquiring minds that found their way here, I have decided to relay a personal experience and use said experience to explain a thing.

 Rhetorically speaking, have you ever had a social circumstance sweep you on a wave of obligation whilst in some dark, neglected corner of your mind next to the Solve World Hunger Lever under the Table of Logic and Reason, there is a tiny voice screaming at you to do just the opposite?

 As my mind and body have shaken off the sighing and oh-my-gawding cells of my teenage years and begun scraping the grime of my nutritionally dubious university years, I feel this voice getting louder.